nmshd/documentation/_docs_integrate/10-connector-installation.md

 ### Option 1: docker compose with MongoDB

+_It is important to note that the Docker file should not be used for the production environment._

 Go through the following steps to start the Connector:

 1. place the file [examples/docker-compose-with-mongodb.yml](https://raw.githubusercontent.com/nmshd/nmshd.github.io/main/_docs_integrate/examples/docker-compose-with-mongodb.yml) as `docker-compose.yml` in a folder of your choice